-- 2.1 The Company is an authorised investment company with variable capital for the purposes of the Act. - 2.2 The Company has been established as a Non-UCITS retail scheme, being a category of authorised scheme for the purposes of COLL 1.2.1R.
-The Company is a UK AIF for the purpose of the UK AIFM regime.
-It is not intended that the Company will be marketed outside the UK. - 2.3 The head office of the Company is at Exchange Building, St John's Street, Chichester, West Sussex PO19 1UP.
-This is the address in the United Kingdom for service on the Company of notices or other documents required or authorised to be served on it. - 2.4 The Company was authorised by the Financial Services Authority (pursuant to an authorisation order dated 2 July 2007) and was launched on 26 July 2007.
-The FCA product reference number for the Company is 466952.

-The Financial Services Authority was superseded by the Financial Conduct Authority and the Prudential Regulation Authority.

-- 2.5 The base currency of the Company is pounds Sterling. - 2.6 Shareholders are not liable for the debts of the Company. - 2.7 The minimum share capital of the Company is £1,000,000 (one million pounds) and the maximum share capital is £500,000,000 (five hundred million pounds). - 2.8 Historical performance figures for the Company are set out at Appendix B.
+- 2.1 The Company is an authorised investment company with variable capital authorised by the FCA for the purposes of the OEIC Regulations. - 2.2 The Company has been established as a Non-UCITS retail scheme, being a category of authorised scheme for the purposes of COLL 1.2.1R.
+The Company is an AIF for the purposes of the UK AIFM regime.
+It is not intended that the Company will be marketed outside the UK. - 2.3 Shareholders are not liable for the debts of the Company. - 2.4 The registered and head office of the Company is at Exchange Building, St John's Street, Chichester, West Sussex PO19 1UP.
+This is the address in the United Kingdom for service on the Company of notices or other documents required or authorised to be served on it. - 2.5 The Company was authorised by the Financial Services Authority pursuant to an authorisation order dated 21 June 2007 and was launched on 26 July 2007.
+The FCA product reference number for the Company is 466951. - 2.6 The Financial Services Authority was superseded by the Financial Conduct Authority and the Prudential Regulation Authority. - 2.7 The base currency of the Company is pounds Sterling. - 2.8 The minimum share capital of the Company is £1,000,000 (one million pounds) and the maximum share capital is £500,000,000 (five hundred million pounds). - 2.9 The Company is a collective investment scheme in which each investor's funds are pooled with all other investors' funds.
+The ACD takes reasonable steps to ensure that each investment transaction carried out within the Company is suitable for the Company, having regard to the investment objective and policy of the Company.
+This Prospectus is intended to provide information about the Company to potential investors. - 2.10 Historical performance figures for the Company are set out in Appendix B. - 2.11 The Company will at all times be invested so as to render the Shares as qualifying investments for the purposes of a stocks and shares component under the Individual Savings Account Regulations 1998 (as amended). - 2.12 Details of the Company, including its investment objective and policy, are contained in paragraph 4. - 2.13 The Company will continue until wound up in accordance with the Rules.

-2.9 Winding up the Company
+2.14 Winding up of the Company